KevinWang676/KevinWang676.github.io/_pages/about.md

 Research interests
 ======
 * **Probability theory**: The Borel-Cantelli Lemma and probabilistic methods
-* **Extreme Value theory**: Order statistics and the growth rate of the partial maxima
+* **Extreme value theory**: Order statistics and the growth rate of the partial maxima
 * **Speech processing**: Voice cloning, speech synthesis, and singing voice conversion

 Getting started